Mourning Dove (author): Cogewea, the Half-Blood

 Front cover of the University of Nebraska 1981 trade paperback edition of the book Cogewea by Mourning Dove.

 Mourning Dove's 1927 novel explores a theme common in early Native American fiction: the plight of the mixedblood (or "breed"), who lives in both white and Indian cultures.
 Typically mixed-race Native Americans had Indian mothers and white fathers.
 Many such unions originated between fur traders or trappers and indigenous women.
 Later other explorers also married Native American women.
 There were strong alliances created between tribes and traders in the marriage of their daughters to Europeans.

 In the novel, Cogewea has two sisters Julia (older) and Mary.
 After their Okanogan mother dies, their white father leaves them to join the Alaskan gold rush, joining tens of thousands of men migrating there.
 Their maternal grandmother Stemteemä raises the girls as Okanogan.
 After Julia marries a white rancher, she takes in her younger sisters at his ranch located within the boundaries of the Flathead Indian Reservation.
 (Many whites purchased properties within reservations in the West.)

 Cogewea is soon courted by Alfred Densmore, a white suitor from the East Coast, and James LaGrinder, the ranch foreman, who is mixed race.
 Her sisters had opposing views of these men: Julia approves of Densmore but Mary is suspicious of him.
-Cogewea and Jim reach a happy ending.
+The novel concludes with Cogewea and Jim forming a relationship.